-Of all the Hawaiian Islands, there’s something special about Kauai.
-The oldest isle, Kauai has had plenty of time to erode its peaks into glorious verdant shapes.
-It also possesses one of the wettest spots on the planet, creating waterfalls, rainbows, and plenty of lush, flower-dotted jungle.
-The pellucid waters here are filled with multicolored fish; hundreds of movies have been filmed here, and it possesses the only navigable river in Hawaii, perfect for kayaking to secret grottoes.
-All of the above make Kauai a true paradise.
-Here are our top picks for 24 ways to soak in this sun-blessed, palm-shaded land.
+What is Kauai best known for?
+It’s famous for its natural beauty and abundance of outdoor adventures.
+The oldest of Hawaii’s main islands, it’s had plenty of time to erode its peaks into glorious verdant shapes.
+Home to one of the wettest spots on the planet, you’ll find waterfalls, rainbows, and plenty of lush forests to hike here.
+The pellucid waters are filled with multicolored fish; dozens of movies have been filmed here, and the island possesses the only navigable river in Hawaii, perfect for kayaking to secret grottoes.
+While there are so many Kauai attractions, we put together this guide to the best things to do in Kauai, whether you’re traveling as a couple or with kids.

 Be Dazzled by the Waimea Canyon